joshferrell/interview-wha/README.md

 1. Retrieve the list of doctors
 2. Retrieve the user's location
 3. Write a function `sortDoctorsByDistance` that returns a sorted list of doctors based on which doctor has the closest location to the user.
-    * The sorted list of doctors should also include a `distance` property in each doctor's `location` property.
+    * The sorted list of doctors should also include a `distance` property in each doctor's `practices` property.
 The distance property should be the value returned by `getDistance`.

 #### Additional Notes
 * You do not need to provide a user interface. `console.log()` is just fine.